Permanentfrost/SwissDataprotectionGuide/README.md

   - [ ] Log reviews
   - [ ] Processing regulations for sensitive data
 - [ ] Reporting Obligations:
-  - [ ] Notify the FDPIC if data confidentiality, integrity, or availability is compromised and poses significant risk.
+  - [ ] Notify the Federal Data Protection and Information Commissioner (FDPIC/EDÖB)  if data confidentiality, integrity, or availability is compromised and poses significant risk.
   - [ ] Document the incident for two years.
   - [ ] Inform affected individuals if they need to take protective measures.